-4.2.1 Students and faculty members must have access to computers, the Internet, databases, and other multimedia resources to permit the retrieval of current scientific literature.
+4.2.1 Students, faculty members and staff must have access to computers, secure and reliable Internet, databases, and other multimedia resources to permit the retrieval of current scientific literature.

 - a.
-Describe student and faculty members' access to computers, the Internet, databases, and other multimedia resources. - b.
+Describe student and faculty members' and staff access to computers, secure and reliable Internet, databases, and other multimedia resources. - b.
 Describe how the program provides access to current literature and journals. - c.
 Describe how the program supports students to effectively access and retrieve current scientific literature. - d.
-Describe how faculty members encourage students to use the available literature.
+Describe how faculty members encourage students to use the available literature. - e.
+Describe how faculty members, staff, and students have appropriate IT support, and how the e-platform used by the program is supported for faculty members, students and staff.